Goodguys Top Fuel – A Look Back at the Cars and Stars of Early Nostalgia Drag Racing

 Goodguys Top Fuel racing was both exciting and explosive during the ’90s and into the dawn of the new Millennium.
 However, the first Nostalgia Top Fuel Dragsters Goodguys founder Gary Meadors ever booked for a race were the cars of Pete Kaiser and Howard Haight in Tom Topping’s car.
 The year was 1987 and the location was long-defunct Baylands Raceway in Fremont, California.
 Gary booked the cars as the headliner of the Friday Night Hot Rod Drags – a special event held in conjunction with the Goodguys West Coast Nationals street rod show in Pleasanton.
 Since Kaiser was only 16 years old at the time, Gary was nervous as a cat fearing the worst.
 But the race came off flawlessly, even though the kid barely had his driver’s license.
 We doubt if he was legally licensed to race at that point, but the show went on and the crowds loved it.
 This is a picture of Kaiser two years later at Sears Point.

 But the real story of Goodguys Top Fuel began in April of 1989.
 Goodguys held the 1st Jim Davis Memorial/Brent Davis Benefit at Sears Point.
 While Jim was tragically killed on his motorcycle in January of that year, Brent was critically injured racing his vintage dragster the year before.
-Gary Goodguy (center) joined Brent and friends for a special presentation during that weekend.
+Gary Goodguy (center below) joined Brent and friends for a special presentation during that weekend.
 Funds were raised and the event was successful enough that Goodguys launched out on its course of being Nostalgia Drag Racing’s premier sanctioning body for nearly two decades.

 The early Nostalgia Fuelers were crude at best, many of them being original cars from the ’60s with upgraded roll cages as mandated by NHRA/SFI.
 The cars mostly ran iron 392 Chrysler Hemis yanked from junkyards and were prone to leak all over the track, making for some long, painful days.
 But as the class stabilized in the mid-1990s, the racers got their stuff together, eventually putting on some great shows.